CLI Reference

 : Show available custom (user-created) model packs only.

-model-packs create
+model-packs show

-plandex model-packs delete some-model-pack # by name
+plandex model-packs show some-model-pack # by name

 Account Management